Commentary by Rick Rodriguez

 Passing the sign that said "Dipsea" this way, beckoning me toward the famous trail that connects Mill Valley and Stinson Beach, I opted for the Steep Ravine trail entrance at the Pantoll Station, a 1.7 mile jaunt and then a similar length descent before it intersects with Dipsea on its way down to the shores of Stinson Beach.
 There is a history there.
 An irrefutible history that was borne of memories earned through sweat and struggle.
 But this day was not about the past and as sweat formed on my chin I could think of nothing but inhaling an adequate supply of oxygen and of the joy I was experiencing for the small price I was paying.

 The Steep Ravine trail in all its remarkableness can only be thoroughly enjoyed by halting any activity and embracing a moment of silence.
 It is magnificent but only affords fast glances of its beauty as a runner's focus is always on the precise foot trail placement!
 Having learned the way of severely sprained ankles, I only deviate from my routine at those intervals where the trail captivates me and I cannot ignore its attention!
 It grabs me and I respond with awe!

-As I descended the ladder, face forward, I had missed this place and perhaps the message was that I needed to get back there!
-I felt a resurgence; a renewal of sorts, I was reminded how much I needed to work at getting strong again.
+As I descended the ladder, face forward, I felt a resurgence; a renewal of sorts, I was reminded how much I needed to work at getting strong again.
 I was reminded about how good working hard feels!
 This is me and what I enjoy doing and sharing!
 Undoubtedly, I will return to this place and though on this day I was alone, an occasional passer-byer breaking up the silence, I was not abandoned of my memory and what this place means to me.
 This environment responds to my thoughts, hopes, and dreams!
 It is where I go to renew, replenish and reinvigorate my enthusiasm for them and what I hope to accomplish!